jamespro/eventregi/README.md

 - [ ] Header: Add graphic banner
 - [ ] v2?
 DB connect code, move to separate file and include
 - [ ] **FORMS/Formik: put MaterialUI onto form components incl. buttons**
-- [ ] Reginfo: Make email field into email type input?
-- [ ] Reginfo: Make State and Country use select inputs
+- [x] Reginfo: Make State and Country use select inputs
-- [ ] FORMS/Formik: Use form components from separate files
+- [x] FORMS/Formik: Use form components from separate files
 - [ ] FORMS/Formik: initial values, what to do for this? e.g. uuid
 - [ ] v2 put UUID into route so you can track progress, return to step
 - [ ] Route: /attendee/demo/uuid = demos - should it grab the showcode from the UUID record? or put into URL?